 Depending on the processor used there is usually a light system to indicate an error is occurring and a part of the processor is faulty.
 The meaning of the lights can be found on the take home sheets that the implant service issues at each appointment.
 This will also show what is stored in each of the patients programmes.
 Alternatively you can find further information on the manufacturer websites.

 The manufacturer websites are very useful for troubleshooting individual devices.
-There are also some useful video clips on the Auditory Implant Service website (following the links below).
+There are also some useful video clips on the Auditory Implant Service website (following the links below) and You Tube.
 As technology is always changing please also look out for our device troubleshooting half day courses, where you can get hands-on familiarisation with each of the devices offered by USAIS.

 - How can I check that the cochlear implant is working?